 Computing Events and Actions Prior learning Year 3 - Spring knowledge of using Scratch.
 Investigate how characters on Sprite can be moved using 'events'.
 Enquiry question: Can you identify light sources and reflectors?
 Learners will program a sprite to move in four directions: up, down, left, and right.
 Introduce learners to extension blocks in Scratch using the Pen extension.
-Explore the process of debugging, specifically looking at how to identify and fix errors in a program.
+TAKE MEASUREMENTS Make a prediction Taps Title: Shadow Investigation Explore the process of debugging, specifically looking at how to identify and fix errors in a program.
 Learners will design and create their own projects.
 Learners will complete projects to move a sprite around a maze Textiles Aprons Investigating and evaluating different aprons.
-Designing individual aprons Planning and arranging materials for aprons Creating and evaluati iik ahioiis Music Singing and performance Begin singing: Singing performance and recording Be able to learn song words - including structures of songs.
+Designing individual aprons Planning and arranging materials for aprons Creating and evaluating aprons Music Singing and performance Begin singing: Singing performance and recording Be able to learn song words - including structures of songs.
 Be able to learn song words - including parts.
 Be able to learn song words and performance techniques.
 Be able to learn song words and voice projection in different acoustics.
 Recognise how to critique performance and improve.
 Be able to confidently sing as part of a large group in front of an audience.
 French I am able This will be one of their first sentence-building units with a focus on creating short phrases by the end of the unit from memory using their new knowledge.
+The pupils will be expected to form short phrases by lesson 5 that will incorporate the high-frequency irregular modal verb pouvoir (to be able) conjugated in the first person singular je peux (I am able) with an action verb in the infinitive.
 Attempt to name up to 5 action verbs in French - I can use the vocabulary sheet to attempt to spell.
 Match the verbs to the pictures.
-Begin to write short phrases using these verbs Consequently, the pupils, by the end of the unit, will be able to express in French which activities they are able or unable to do in a sentence.
-French To learn 10 familiar activities that they are able or are not able to do in French.
-To be able to recognise, recall and spell five different verbs in the foreign language.
-To be able to recognise, recall and spell five further verbs in the foreign language.
-To be able to know how to use the verb 'je peux' (I am able) To be able to learn how to use the negative structure so they are able to say what they can do as well as what they cannot do.
-To be able to use the conjunctions 'and' and 'but' to form complex sentences The Children will be able to build more interesting and complex sentences including the option of using conjunctions.
-RE How and why do religious people and non religious people try to make the world a better place?
+Begin to write short phrases using these verbs Consequently, the pupils, by the end of the unit, will be able to express in French which activities they are able or unable to do in a sentence, which they can of course make personal to themselves.
+A further challenge will be to combine these positive and negative sentence structures with the conjunctions et (and) & mais (but) to form longer and more complex sentences in French RE How and why do religious people and non religious people try to make the world a better place?
 Children make links to previous learning in RE about the beliefs of religions studied.
 What's wrong with the world?
 To be able identify some beliefs about why the world is not always a good place How can the 'Golden Rule' help people to work out how to make the world a better place?
-To be able to make links between ideas about the 'Golden Repairing the world, rescuing the Earth: what can we learn from this Jewish idea?
+To be able to make links between ideas Repairing the world, rescuing the Earth: what can we learn from this Jewish idea?
 To be able to explain how do Jewish people try to Who is inspired by Jesus' example of sacrifice?
 To be able to understand some teachings of Jesus and the ways inspirational Christians have tried to follow him How do Muslims try to make the world a better place?
 To be able to express own ideas about the ideas of generosity and charity based on Muslim beliefs How do non- religious people try to make the world a better place?
-To be able to explain how do non-religious people try to make The children can explain how and why both religious and non-religious people try to make the world a better place.
+To be able to explain how do non- religious people try The children can explain how and why both religious and non-religious people try to make the world a better place.